Tune Required vs No-Tune Required Mustang Cold Air IntakesLast Updated November 18, 2016

 An axle-back system is great for those who are looking for that throaty exhaust note, aren’t as concerned with power gains and would like a reduced price point.
 A cat-back on the other hand, is for those who may plan on doing headers in the future, want a customizable option with an X or H pipe and want full power benefits from an exhaust system.
 Now that you know the difference between an Axle-Back and Cat-Back, you have the knowledge at hand to make an educated decision about the direction of your Mustang build’s exhaust system!
 Check out the CJ Pony Parts website for all of your Mustang’s exhaust needs!

-Finding the right tuner for your Pony can be more difficult than it seems.
+Finding the best Mustang tuner can be more difficult than it seems.
 On the surface, it’s just a device that you load tunes into your car with.
 However, in reality it’s so much more and it’s imperative that you pick up the correct tuner for the general direction you want to take your Mustang build in.
 With a growing number of choices when it comes to Mustang tuners, educating yourself on the ins and outs of each will make the task of finding the right one easier for you.
 And that’s what this article is all about!